-- Such shareholders shall not use the secret information available to them in their own advantage only.
+- Such shareholders shall not use the secret information available to them to their advantage only.

-- They shall ensure that he doesn’t misuse his position for promoting his personal interests at the cost of the company’s general interest.
+- They shall ensure not to misuse their position for promoting their interests at the cost of the company’s general interest.

-- They shall not prevent the minority shareholders of an equal opportunity in the company.
+- Majority shareholders shall not prevent the minority shareholders of an equal opportunity in the company.

 - They are required to act in good faith and honesty.

-This has been a guide to Majority Shareholder and its definition.
+This article has been a guide to Majority Shareholder and its definition.
 Here we discuss how controlling shareholders affect the decision making of the company along with their features and duties.
-We also discuss the difference between majority vs minority shareholders.
+We also discuss the difference between majority vs. minority shareholders.
 You can learn more from the following articles –